 (E) Settlement concepts or proposals, shared with the mediator or other parties.

-(n) A mediation communication made to the agency may be disclosed and may be admitted into evidence to the extent the Oregon State Library Board of Trustees determines that disclosure of the communication is necessary to prevent or mitigate a serious danger to the public's health or safety, and the communication is not otherwise confidential or privileged under state or federal law.
+(n) A mediation communication made to the agency may be disclosed and may be admitted into evidence to the extent the Oregon State Library Board determines that disclosure of the communication is necessary to prevent or mitigate a serious danger to the public's health or safety, and the communication is not otherwise confidential or privileged under state or federal law.

 (o) The terms of any mediation agreement are not confidential and may be introduced as evidence in a subsequent proceeding, except to the extent the terms of the agreement are exempt from disclosure under ORS 192.410 to 192.505, a court has ordered the terms to be confidential under ORS 30.402 or state or federal law requires the terms to be confidential.